markriedl/coinrun-game-ai-assignment/README.md

 Evaluation outputs are as above.

 If you are training on Colab or on a machine with a GPU but no screen, you may want to run the evaluation on your personal machine and render the outputs.
 You can download the model file to your personal machine and run it.
 However, if the model was trained with a GPU and you want to run the model on a machine without a GPU, you will run into problems.
 You first need to covert the model from one that runs on a GPU to one that runs only on a CPU.
 On the machine with the GPU, run ```cuda_to_cpu --infile saved.model --outfile saved_cpu.model```.
 You can download this new file and run it on a CPU-only machine.
 (There is a corresponding cell block in Colab.)

+Note about working with Colab: Your runtime may disconnect from time to time due to computer inactivity.
+If the runtime has been disconnected for too long, Google will delete all your files, including the CoinRun game files and any saved models.
+If this happens you will need to re-run all the cells for installation and setup again.

 ## Notes on Debugging